SARAH-GAKII/sarah-gakii.github.io/teaching.md

 title: Teaching
 ---

-# Teaching & Mentoring
+# Teaching & Mentorship

-## BGSU Graduate Teaching Assistant (2023–2025)
-**Courses:** Precalculus, College Algebra
-- Designed worksheets/quizzes; aligned with learning outcomes.
-- Led review sessions with active-learning strategies.
-- Supported 1:1 office hours; tracked progress and provided feedback.

-**Impact:** Improved pass rates for students attending structured reviews; strong student feedback on clarity and patience.
+I value teaching not just as the transfer of knowledge, but as an opportunity to create inclusive, engaging learning spaces.
+My approach combines clear explanations, active learning, and mentorship to help students build both confidence and problem-solving skills.
+To strengthen this approach, I completed the Active Learning Certificate Program (BGSU, 2025), where I designed and presented an inclusive lesson plan that applied active learning strategies in practice.

 ---

+## Bowling Green State University (2023–2025)
+**Graduate Teaching Assistant, Mathematics**
+- Instructed Precalculus and College Algebra, combining lectures with interactive tutorials.
+- Designed and graded assessments, ensuring fair and accurate evaluations.
+- Supported faculty through research assistance and administrative tasks.

+---

+## Technical University of Kenya (2023–2024)
+**Graduate Assistant, Mathematics**
+- Led tutorials for Introduction to Statistics, developing and reviewing instructional materials.
+- Assessed student progress and provided constructive feedback.

+---

-## Dedan Kimathi & TU-K Tutorials (2021–2024)
+## Dedan Kimathi University of Technology (2021–2022)
-**Topics:** Calculus I/II, Discrete Math, Intro Statistics
+**Graduate Teaching Assistant, Mathematics**
+- Conducted tutorials and lectures in Calculus and Discrete Mathematics.
-- Problem-solving sessions; graded assignments with rubric-based feedback.
+- Proctored and graded assignments and exams.
-- Helped students connect theory to computation (Excel, Python snippets where appropriate).

 ---